lambdageek/cppguide-wip/cppguide.md

 Undisciplined use of RTTI makes code hard to maintain.
 It can lead to type-based decision trees or switch statements scattered throughout the code, all of which must be examined when making further changes.

+On some platforms where Mono is used (notably Android), the default behavior is to compile without RTTI.

 </div>